FlavScents AInsights Entry for Liquidambar styraciflua Balsam Extract (CAS: 94891-28-8)

 6. Regulatory Status (Regional Overview)

 In the United States, Liquidambar styraciflua balsam extract is generally recognized as safe (GRAS) for use in flavors by FEMA.
-In the European Union, it is permitted under Regulation (EC) No 1334/2008, though specific FL numbers may not be assigned due to its complex nature.
+In the European Union, it is regulated under Regulation (EC) No 1334/2008 and is permitted for use in food and fragrance applications.
 The regulatory status in the United Kingdom aligns with the EU post-Brexit.
-In Asia, including Japan and China, and in Latin America, such as Brazil and MERCOSUR, the extract is typically accepted in flavors and fragrances, though specific regulations may vary and should be verified with local authorities.
+In Asia, including Japan and China, and in Latin America, such as Brazil and MERCOSUR, the extract is generally accepted, but specific regulations may vary, requiring verification for compliance.

 Citation hooks: FEMA; EFSA; national authority publications